WillTirone/modelfactory/README.md

 # Contributing

 Contributions are encouraged and welcomed, feel free to submit a PR or open an issue!

-# CRAN Submission / TODO

-- remove unnecessary README stuff
-- delete inst
-- finish / verify that the functions have roxygen correct
-- add examples to readme
-- add to NEWS.md
-- read release section again and use use_release_issue()

-# TODO:
-  - expects output

-# Change
-  - look at r hub